 At the end of the day, his heart was his greatest asset, and his honor was his strength.
 No man in S.S.R could match his level of prominence, for instead of viewing people with kindness and dignity, they undermined them.

-Through Sousa’s eyes we were able to see unwavering kindness—it’s an ongoing thing between my friends and I, but his kind eyes won us over from the very first episode.
-The sincerity in his expressions and the vulnerability that managed to bring light back into Peggy’s life was everything.
+Through Sousa’s eyes, we were able to see unwavering kindness—it’s an ongoing thing between my friends and me, but his kind eyes won us over from the very first episode.
+The sincerity in his expressions and the vulnerability that managed to bring light back into Peggy’s life were everything.

 Daniel Sousa was captivating and compassionate while carrying a great deal on his shoulders as he smiled his way through life.
 A scarred soldier who’s so much more than the trauma or broken spirit.
 He’s a superhero—a man who’s silently improving the lives around him through empathy and innate sincerity.
 Day by day doing everything in his might to live as honorably as he can.

 Gissane (pronounced Geese-enny) or, as people often call her, "Goose," is a Christ fan above all and a romance enthusiast who's taken her Master's degree in English and love for essays into writing lengthy analyses about pop culture.

 She is the founder and Editor-in-Chief of Marvelous Geeks Media and the co-host of Lady Geeks' Society Podcast.
 She drinks too much coffee, wants to live in a forest, and cries a lot because of her favorite characters.
 She's a member of The Cherry Picks and can also be found writing features for Looper.